t18d/HuangSupplement/docs/dictionary.md

 Reasons for using the genre include:

 1. disciplinary tradition;
-2. language that deviates from the norms of social behaviour;
+2. language that deviates from the norms of collegial behaviour;
-3. a scholarly opinion the writer fears to be associated with.
+3. scholarly opinions the writer fears to be associated with publicly.

 <details>
     <summary>Examples</summary>